 Senior Laura Duquette enters Saturday's 10:30 a.m. start trying to become the first girl to win back-to-back county crowns since Elco's Kayleigh Perry took three straight from 2007-09.
 Last year, Duquette clocked a 19:44, crossing ahead of teammates Maria Tukis (second, 20:09), Mariah Ricci (fourth, 20:42), Olivia Farabaugh (fifth, 20:53), Ashley Cypher (sixth, 20:57) and Devin Strynkowski (seventh, 21:04).

-"We have five that are consistently close, they're always switching off," added Mellinger, in her 10th season guiding the
+"We have five that are consistently close, they're always switching off," added Mellinger, in her 10th season guiding the boys' and girls' programs at Palmyra.

 Another switch - the PIAA shifting girls' soccer from spring to fall - has significantly improved Palmyra's opportunity for a podium sweep.
 Cedar Crest's Haleigh Echard finished third as a sophomore, but elected to spend her junior year on the soccer field this fall.